BlitterStudio/amiberry/Readme_Pandora.txt

 Select the port for which the joystick should be emulated with "Joystick".
 "Tap Delay" specifies the time between taping the screen and an emulated mouse button click.
 Set the emulated mouse speed to .25x, .5x, 1x 2x and 4x to slow down or speed up the mouse.
-With "Stylus Offset", you can set the offset between the screen mouse pointer and the stylus by the following amount of
-pixels: 0px, 1px, 3px, 5px and 8px.
+When "Enable mousehack" is activated, you can use the stylus to set the mouse pointer to the exact position.
+This works very well on Workbench, but many games using there own mouse handling and will not profit from this code.

 When enabling "Custom Control", you can define which Amiga key should be emulated by pressing one of the ABXY- or D-pad buttons.
 Useful to setup controls for pinball games.
 During emulation, you can switch between regular behaviour of the